xu4-engine/u4/README.md

 Compiling
 ---------

-To build on Linux and macOS use these commands:
+To build the binary on Linux and macOS use these commands:

     ./configure
     make

-To see the configure options run:

-    ./configure -h
+> **_NOTE_:** The macOS build is currently broken.

-If the required libraries & headers are present, make will create an executable called `xu4` in the src directory.
+If the required libraries & headers are present, make will create the executable `src/xu4`.

-The Allegro 5 build requires the allegro, allegro_audio, & allegro_acodec
-libraries & headers.

-To use SDL 1.2, the SDL & SDL_mixer libraries are required.
-TiMidity++ may be necessary on some platforms, too.

-The libxml2 development files are necessary regardless of what platform API is used.
+For more detailed build instructions see [doc/build.md](doc/build.md).

 Running